 The basic idea behind RETS is that it allows IDX software to search within a Multiple Listing Service database and import the listings available there.

 RETS allows website owners to download real estate listing databases from MLSs directly to their local servers.

-After importing the listings, regular updates synchronize the listings from the MLS database with those of the real estate website, which is precisely what MLS Import does as well (only that is RESO API based).
+After importing the listings, regular updates synchronize the listings from the MLS database with those of the real estate website, which is precisely what MLS Import does as well (only that it is RESO API-based).